MasahideMori-SimpleAppli/simple_3d_renderer/README.md

 ## How to follow a user's touch event
 For example, rewrite sample code as follows.
 The return value in onPanDownListener is a class that contains information about the touched surface.
-The sample uses this information to move the object tapped by the user.
+The sample uses this information to move the object touched by the user.
 ```dart
   // Add variable to _MyAppState.
   ValueNotifier<int> vn = ValueNotifier<int>(0);